Protecting the Junction’s Look and Feel by supporting Heritage Designation to preserve its unique character

 Marilyn is a retired heritage planner who previously worked for the Ontario Ministry of Culture and the City of Toronto.
 She lives in the Junction area.

-• Charles Hazel
+• Charles Hazell

 Charles has an office on Dundas in the study area and has developed heritage plans in other parts of Toronto.